 Where the design community meets.

-Community Staff Hong Kong Lead Designer @ AO Joined about 5 years ago
+Community Staff Hong Kong Lead Designer @ AO Joined over 5 years ago

 Who would you recommend following on Twitter?

 I'm a huge fan of the look and focus on messaging ala Notion.so, it's clear and well communicated.
 My only thought is the density.
 Not sure if its just my eye but their lead font Graphik set at such a heavy weight outside of large headings feels too condensed.
 And if you've committed to using only two weights for all of your copy it exacerbates it.

 I don't think its a huge problem but there is a lot to take in and it can be distracting if a lot of copy is bold and everything else is regular.
 This is mostly in effect on whole pages but I felt the pricing table was a bit hard to focus on because there was more bold text than not:

 A very small note on what is a no BS, just-what-you-need-to-know style which I fully appreciate and want to see more of.

 I'd have a look at Milanote.
 Been using for many years after migrating from Evernote wanting something similar to an infinite canvas for notes as well as other kinds of media.
 Its great for mood boarding, mind-mapping, writing etc. has some powerful starter templates to build on.
 Easy to share with collaborators and you can use in chrome, on mac via their app or on iOS.

 The justification text on the website positions Mercury as an experiment targeted at "humane" factors so in that sense I think it is a concept of what could be.
 But in application I don't know who would be able to use this and for what purpose it would be useful for.